sjoeboo/vagrant_boxes/README.md

 # vagrant_boxes
 vagrant base boxes, to be build w/ packer

 For now, Centos 6 +7 , with Puppet (Puppet4) and Ansible isntalled and ready to be used for provisioners.
 Both w/ EPEL.

+Should trigger packer builds on atlas...